Rishiraj1308/CABZI/docs/GUIDE.md

 - Once confirmed, the nearest **Path Partner (Driver)** is assigned.
 - To start the trip, the rider shares a **4-digit OTP** with the driver.

-### Step 2: Requesting Emergency Help (The "Cure" Partner)
+### Step 2: Accessing Healthcare (The "Cure" Partner)
-This is the core of the Cabzi safety net.
+This is the core of the Cabzi safety net, offering a complete healthcare solution.

+**A. Emergency SOS:**
-- **Smart Triage:** In an emergency, the rider opens the app and selects the **severity** of the situation (e.g., "Critical," "Serious," "Non-Critical").
+- **Smart Triage:** In an emergency, the rider selects the **severity** of the situation (e.g., "Critical," "Serious," "Non-Critical").
-- **Find Nearest Hospital:** The app automatically detects the rider's location and shows a list of the **nearest verified Cabzi Cure Partners (Hospitals)**, sorted by distance.
+- **Find Nearest Hospital:** The app automatically finds the nearest verified **Cabzi Cure Partners (Hospitals)**.
-- **One-Click Request:** The rider selects a hospital and confirms the request.
-- **Mission Control Activated:** The request is instantly sent to the selected hospital's **Mission Control Dashboard**.
+- **One-Click Request:** The rider selects a hospital and confirms the request, which is instantly sent to the hospital's **Mission Control Dashboard**.
-- **Ambulance Dispatched:** The hospital accepts the case and dispatches a specific ambulance from their fleet.
-The rider's app immediately updates to show the **live location of the incoming ambulance**, its ETA, and the paramedic's details, just like a cab ride.
+- **Ambulance Dispatched:** The hospital accepts the case and dispatches an ambulance.
+The rider's app shows the **live location of the incoming ambulance**, its ETA, and the paramedic's details.

+**B. Doctor Appointments:**
+- **Find a Doctor:** For non-emergency needs, the rider can browse and search for specialists at partner hospitals.
+- **Book a Slot:** They can view doctor profiles, check their availability, and book a convenient appointment time directly through the app.
+- **Get Confirmation:** The request is sent to the hospital's dashboard, and once confirmed, the appointment is added to the rider's schedule.

 ---